n7koirala/image_matching/ARTIFACT-EVALUATION.md

 There is no ethical concerns regarding the artifacts submitted here.

 ## Basic Requirements (Only for Functional and Reproduced badges)
-Minimal hardware:
-Software Requirement:
-Estimated Compute time and storage:

-Describe the minimal hardware and software requirements of your artifact and estimate the compute time and storage required to run the artifact.

 ### Hardware Requirements
 Our artifact do not require specific hardware to be executed.
 All tests were run on a server with an Intel Xeon Gold 5412U processor, 128GB